RickGelhausen/HRIBO_ReadTheDocs/docs/source/workflow-configuration.rst

     source activate HRIBO
     snakemake --latency-wait 600 --use-conda --use-singularity --singularity-args " -c " --jobscript jobscript.sh -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 20 --cluster-config HRIBO/templates/torque-cluster.yaml --cluster "qsub -N {cluster.jobname} -S /bin/bash -q {cluster.qname} -d <PATH/ProjectFolder> -l {cluster.resources} -o {cluster.logoutputdir} -j oe"

-This will specify to snakemake that it will execute *module load devel/singularity/3.4.2* when submitting each job.
+This will specify to snakemake that it will execute ``module load devel/singularity/3.4.2`` when submitting each job.

-.. note:: This is a specific example for our TORQUE cluster system.
+.. warning:: This is a specific example for our TORQUE cluster system.
 The specific way of loading modules, as well as the available modules, can differ on each system.

 Paired-end support